-The principle risk to the Company under its insurance contracts is that the actual claims and benefit payments arising may exceed the carrying amount of the insurance liabilities because the frequency and/or severity of the actual claims were greater than expected.
+The principal risk to the Company under its insurance contracts is that the actual claims and benefit payments arising may exceed the carrying amount of the insurance liabilities because the frequency and/or severity of the actual claims were greater than expected.
 Being a property and casualty insurer, catastrophes could have a significant effect on the Company's operating results and financial condition.
 Catastrophic loss risk is the exposure to loss resulting from multiple claims arising out of a single catastrophic event.
 Potential events include perils such as earthquake, tornado, wind, hail, flood or fire.

 Underwriting risk, claims risk and product design and pricing risk are also important to the proper management of insurance risk.
 Underwriting risk is the exposure to financial loss resulting from the selection and approval of risks to be insured or the inappropriate application of underwriting rules to risks being insured.
-Claims risk refers to the possibility that inappropriate claims payments are made as a result of inadequate adjudication, settlement or claims payments.
-Product design and pricing risk is the exposure to financial loss from transacting insurance business where costs and liabilities experienced in respect of a product line exceeds the expectation in pricing it.
+Claims risk is the exposure to financial loss resulting from a change in the frequency and/or severity of claims; inadequate claim adjudication; or inappropriate claim settlement.
+Product design and pricing risk is the exposure to financial loss from transacting insurance business where costs and liabilities experienced in respect of a product line exceed the expectation in pricing it.
 Policies, processes and other internal controls have been established to manage these risks to within tolerable levels.